jekil/awesome-hacking/_pages/index.rst

 - `SecureDrop <https://freedom.press/securedrop>`_ - Open-source whistleblower submission system that media organizations can use to securely accept documents from and communicate with anonymous sources.
 - `Tor <https://www.torproject.org>`_ - The free software for enabling onion routing online anonymity.
 - `Toriptables2 <https://github.com/ruped24/toriptables2>`_ - A python script alternative to Nipe.
 Makes Tor Network your default gateway.
+- `WebXray <https://github.com/timlib/webXray>`_ - A tool for analyzing third-party content on webpages and identifying the companies which collect user data.

 Reverse Engineering
 ===================